Please see all our current volunteering vacancies below

 • To take prompt and appropriate action in a safeguarding situation.
 To clearly record all information and actions taken and to escalate to the Group Facilitator and Safeguarding Lead as per procedure.

-• To follow Health & Safety and Security procedures.
+• To follow Health and Safety and Security procedures.

 • To cover leave and absences where required.